moonbyt3/starterCLI/README.md

 gen-c banner-slider
 ```

 to create component in About page(you must copy paste fe-page-example.php file first, rename it and edit comments.
-File has to have atleast one ```get_template_part``` indented properly **TBD copyng new page template.**
+File has to have atleast one ```get_template_part``` indented properly

 ```
 gen-c banner-slider about